Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

 |Fibers (Cotton, wool)||Textiles and carpet industries||Lung disorders|

-It can be defined as the presence of acids in the air.
-Normal rainwater i.e. H2O + CO2 is a weak acid with pH 6.5.
-Acid rain consists of acids with pH 5.6 to 4. formation of acid rain is due to nitrogen oxide (NxO), SO2, Hydrocarbons formed during the combustion of coal and petroleum.
-These are highly reactive in air and produces acids H2SO4 or HNO3.
+Acid rain can be defined as the presence of acids in the rain.
+Normal rainwater i.e. H2O + CO2 is a weak acid with a pH of 6.5.
+Acid rain consists of acids with a pH of 5.6 to 4. formation of acid rain is due to nitrogen oxide (NOx), SO2, and Hydrocarbons formed during the combustion of coal and petroleum.
+These are highly reactive in air and produce acids H2SO4 or HNO3.

 Prevention of Air pollution

-- The use of cleaner fuels such as biogas, CNG, and electricity prevent air pollution.
+- The use of cleaner fuels such as biogas, CNG, and electricity prevents air pollution.

 - The emission standards for automobiles have been set which if followed will reduce pollution.
-Standards have been set for the durability of catalytic converters which reduce vehicular emission.
+Standards have been set for the durability of catalytic converters which reduce vehicular emissions.

-- Segregation of waste, pre-treatment at sources, sterilization of rooms will help in checking indoor pollution.
+- Segregation of waste, pre-treatment at sources, and sterilization of rooms will help in checking indoor pollution.

 - Prevention and control of industrial pollution can be reduced by using cleaner fuels, filters, electrostatic precipitators, inertial collectors, scrubbers, etc.

-- shifting of polluting industries away from cities and heavily populated areas
+- shifting polluting industries away from cities and heavily populated areas

 - The belt of trees is best for air purification.

-- This leads to irritation and increased blood pressure, loss of temper, decrease in work efficiency, loss of hearing which may be first temporary but can become permanent in the case of noise stress continues. emotional problems mental depression, annoyance, etc. commonly caused by noise pollution.
+- This leads to irritation and increased blood pressure, loss of temper, decrease in work efficiency, and loss of hearing which may be at first temporary but can become permanent in the case noise stress continues. emotional problems mental depression, annoyance, etc. commonly caused by noise pollution.

 control of noise pollution